 - Interest rates vary between 10% and 30% APR based on your credit and term length you choose.
 These are competitive rates, particularly if you compare them with the credit cards rates offered to consumers with just okay credit.

 - Affirm does not charge prepayment penalty fees.
 If customers pay early, it will reimburse any unearned portion of the finance charge.

 To illustrate the cost of an Affirm loan, an average buyer who qualifies for a $1,000 loan with a 20% APR, can choose to pay $344.51 a month for three months (total cost of $1,059.14), or $92.63 for 12 months (total cost $1,111.56).

-In its first funding round, Affirm received $45 million from Khosla Ventures, Lightspeed Ventures Partners, and Nyca Partners.
+In its first funding round, the company received $45 million from Khosla Ventures, Lightspeed Ventures Partners, and Nyca Partners.
 In its second round of funding (2015), Affirm received $265 million with Stark Capital as the lead investor.
-Affirm is based in San Francisco, California and has over 100 participating stores.
+The company is based in San Francisco, California and has over 100 participating stores.

 How Is Affirm Better Than Other Lenders